ninebel/nbacktest/README.md

 # nbacktest
-A Python library for backtesting stocks
+A Python library for backtesting stocks, entirely written in Python, requires only pandas and numpy to work

 This library was developed focusing on backtesting multiple stocks.